-We consider ourselves fortunate to be in the oil and and natural gas business and to have our track record of success.
-As a result, we think it is important to give back - both to the communities in which we operate and to other important charities.
-According to the New Mexico Oil & Gas Association, the oil and natural gas industry contributed \$5.3 billion to state and local revenues in 2021.
+We consider ourselves fortunate to be in the oil and natural gas business and to have our track record of success.
+As a result, we think it is important to give back, especially to the communities in which we operate.
+According to the New Mexico Oil & Gas Association, the oil and natural gas industry contributed \$5.8 billion to the state operating budget in 2022, plus an additional \$5 billion to New Mexico's Reserves and Endowments.

-The industry's contribution amounted to 35% of New Mexico's 2021 state budget, in line with its average annual contribution since 2014 of around one-third of the state budget.
-Public schools were the largest beneficiary of this 2021 revenue, receiving nearly \$1.4 billion in funding to support students and teachers.
-Furthermore, the oil and natural gas industry currently supports more than 134,000 jobs in New Mexico.
+The industry's contribution amounted to 48% of New Mexico's 2022 total general fund revenue and 35% of New Mexico's state budget, in line with its average annual contribution since 2014 of around one-third of the state budget.
+As part of its 2022 revenue contribution, the oil and natural gas industry provided \$1.4 billion in education funding for New Mexico's public schools, supporting students and teachers.
+Furthermore, more than 134,000 New Mexico residents are employed as a result of oil and natural gas production.